camdenslade/glyph/README.md

 ## Native Bridge (macOS)

 `binate-gpu-native` converts the same `View` tree into a live `NSStackView` hierarchy using objc2 bindings.
 Button callbacks are stored as fat-pointer closures behind an Objective-C `ActionTarget` class.
-This path is compile-tested but not yet wired to a demo binary — the GPU path (`binate-gpu-platform`) is the primary runtime today.
+This path is compile-tested but not yet wired to a demo binary.
+The GPU path (`binate-gpu-platform`) is the primary runtime today.

 ## Status